custom-components/pyscript/docs/reference.rst

 optional ``kwargs`` argument to a ``dict`` with the keywords and values.

 The ``event_type`` could be a user-defined string, or it could be one of the built-in events.
-You can access the names of those events by importing from ``homeassistant.const``, eg:
+You can access the names of those events by importing from ``homeassistant.const``, e.g.,

 .. code:: python

    from homeassistant.const import EVENT_CALL_SERVICE

-To figure out what parameters are sent with an event and what objects (eg: ``list``, ``dict``) are used to represent them, you can look at the HASS source code, or initially use the ``**kwargs`` argument to capture all the parameters and log them.
-For example, you might want to trigger on certain service calls (not ones directed to pyscript), but you are unsure which one and what parameters it has.
+To figure out what parameters are sent with an event and what objects (e.g., ``list``, ``dict``) are used to represent them, you can look at the HASS source code, or initially use the ``**kwargs`` argument to capture all the parameters and log them.
+For example, you might want to trigger on certain service calls (not ones directed to pyscript), but you are unsure which one, and what parameters it has.
 So initially you trigger on all service calls just to see them:

 .. code:: python